Oceanside Unified School District

 Oceanside Unified School District is a public school district based in Oceanside in San Diego County, California.
-There are 22 schools in the district, including 11 TK-5 schools, 4 middle schools, 2 comprehensive high schools, 1 alternative high school, 3 TK-8 schools on the military base, and 1 adult program.
-These include Oceanside High School and El Camino High School.
+There are 22 schools in the district, including 11 elementary schools, 4 middle schools, 2 comprehensive high schools, 3 schools on Marine Corps Base Camp Pendleton, 1 alternative high school, and 1 adult program.

 Dr. Julie Vitale has been the superintendent since 2018.
 In 2021, she was recognized for her work in increasing equity across schools in the district by the San Diego County Office of Education.

 OUSD includes most of Oceanside as well as the Camp Pendleton South census-designated place and a section of the Camp Pendleton Mainside CDP.
 Some portions of Marine Corps Base Camp Pendleton are in this school district.

 Demographics

-Of the 18,899 students, the majority of the students attending the district are Hispanic (58.02%), and the demographic makeup of the District is 24.17% White, 5.47% African American, and 12.34% Other.
-Approximately 18% of the students are English Language Learners.
+Of the 18,899 students, the majority of the students attending the district are Hispanic (58.02%), and the demographic makeup of the district is 24.17% White, 5.47% African American, and 12.34% Other.
+Approximately 18% of the students are English-language learners.
 Approximately 57% of the students in the district qualify for free and reduced lunch.